Belgian dog breeds include some gorgeous and devoted pups.

 - thyroid problems leading to skin and allergy conditions

-The Schipperke Official Breed Club recommends carrying patella, thyroid, and eye evaluations on all new puppies.
+The Schipperke Club of America recommends carrying out patella, thyroid, and eye evaluations on all new puppies.

-As you can see, Belgium boasts plenty of gorgeous breeds, all with their own special looks, origins, and personalities!
+As you can see, Belgium boasts plenty of gorgeous breeds, all with their own unique looks, origins, and personalities!